Carry Musculoskeletal Epidemiology Lab

 Summer Internship:

 Dr. Carry also leads a summer research internship in the Musculoskeletal Research Center at Children’s Hospital Colorado.
 This 10-week internship provides training in clinical orthopedic research methods.
 The program also provides outpatient and surgical shadowing opportunities.
 The program has grown into a nationally competitive program that has educated >90 students.
 The online application opens in the fall/winter.
-Learn more information about this competitive undergraduate internship program.
+Learn more about this competitive undergraduate internship program.

 CMS Login